skx/foth/README.md

 There are two known-issues at the moment:

-### If

-You can only use `if`, `else`, and `then` inside word-definitions.
-So entering this is a failur:

-    > 1 1 = if 42 emit cr then

-However this works as you'd expect:

-    > : foo 1 1 = if 42 emit rc then ;
-    > foo

-This is because we only "compile" the input into VM-instructions when compiling words; if we're interpreting them we don't do that.
-We _could_ fake this, when we see an `if` we could define an anonymous word, then invoke it immediately.
-But that felt a bit gross.

 ### Loops

 The handling of loops isn't correct when there should be zero-iterations: